Chris-Johnston/cameratool/readme.md

 # Camera shutter testing tool

 This was an afternoon project to test that the different shutter speeds of my analog camera worked close enough.
+I don't have an oscilliscope, so I kinda made my own.

 The arduino sketch blinks the onboard LED a few times, polls an analog pin at a set sampling rate (0.5 ms), then dumps the contents into the serial monitor as CSV data.
 I can then paste this into a spreadsheet to look at the results.